myrrlyn/apocrypha.es/priv/archive/7peju9.md

 ---
-title: Totem-King Heimverlund
+title: Totem-King Heimverlund (ME 81 - ME 62)
 series: The Seventeen and One Monarchs of the Ysgramor Dynasty
 part: 3
+pseudonym: High Chronicler Valerius of Winterhold
 reddit: 7peju9
 author: Jimeee
 date: 2018-01-10T09:38:36Z
 ---

-> Totem-King Heimverlund (ME 81 - ME 62)
->
-> _by High Chronicler Valerius of Winterhold_

----
+![Totem-King Heimverlund][banner]

 Heimverlund was the sole issue of Yngol, First Martyr of the Return and his war-wife Astrid Stormcrag.
 He was born in Atmora shortly after his father and